 You are looking for a quick workout.
 You want to burn some fat and stay in shape.
 But do you have time for the gym?
 Or maybe you don’t like going to the gym!
 If that’s the case, you should consider walking on an incline treadmill vs. running on one.
 In terms of fitness, some think running may not be able to help.
-Is incline walking able to offer the same benefits as running but with less impact?
+Can incline walking offer the same benefits as running but with less impact?
 This article compares incline walking and running to find your best solution.
-Also, a bonus is a discussion of outdoor walks and runs in depth.
+Also, a bonus discusses outdoor walks and runs in depth.

 Incline treadmill walking vs. running

 Regarding burning calories, treadmill walking and running are pretty much equal.
 The only difference is that you will burn more calories on an incline than on a flat surface.

 Running on an incline is more effective than walking because it offers more resistance and utilizes more muscle groups.
 Both exercises boost your heart rate without much strain or pain.
 They can be great low-impact alternatives to high-impact cardio workouts like running outside or cycling.

 Incline walking is a great alternative to running.
 It can burn fat, build muscle, and help you lose weight.
 Incline walking builds endurance.
 I’d say that’s a pretty good list of benefits!